WINE TASTING ROOM-Completo's

 SAUVIGNON $5/Taste

-had the 2018 of this wine in two blind tastings of Cabernets last year and this
+We've a couple of vintages of this wine in two blind tastings of Cabernets and

 Phil Titus and his brother have vineyards in and around St. Helena and they make